Omni-FPV/bufferzone/README.md

 - assign attention levels (observe / guarded / formal)
 - produce a conclusion with reasoning and evidence boundaries

-The goal is not to generate text, but to generate **decisions that can be used**.
+The goal is simple: generate decisions that can be used.

 ---